-The Note 8 was a record-breaking seller, with more than 270,000 units sold in the first weekend alone.
-This is due to Samsung's handling the Note 7 disaster.
+Note 8 was a record-breaking seller, with more than 270,000 units sold in the first weekend alone.
+This is due to Samsung's handling of the Note 7 disaster.

 Although the Galaxy Note 9 was an iterative upgrade in many ways, it didn't lack features.
 It was true to its name, with a top-of-the-line chipset.
 The first Samsung phone to offer 8GB RAM and 512GB storage.

 Samsung's Note 9 was all about refinement.
 It now allows for Dex support with no need to use a dock.
-The Note 9 also included a carbon heatpipe for better heat dissipation while gaming.
+Note 9 also included a carbon heat pipe for better heat dissipation while gaming.

-However, sales have reflected the slowing pace in innovation.
+However, sales have reflected the slowing pace of innovation.
 The Galaxy Note 9 sold 9.6 million units, less than the Note 8.
 This was due to slower demand for Samsung's premium smartphones.